 Master of Education and Education Specialist degrees that result in Alabama State Department of Education teaching licensure are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the Alabama State Department of Education.
 Also, the Master of Education in Clinical Mental Health Counseling and the Master of Education in School Counseling are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Both the master-level and Education Specialist level of SchoolCounseling are approved by the Alabama State Department of Education.
 The Master of Education in Instructional Technology is accredited by the International Society for Technology in Education (ISTE).
 The Alternative Master of Education in Early Childhood Education is accredited by the National Association for the Education of Young Children (NAEYC).
-The Alternative Master of Education in Physical Education in Physical Education in English Language Arts Education is accredited by the National Council of Teachers of English (NCTE).
+The Alternative Master of Education in Physical Education is accredited by the National Association is accredited by the National Association for the Education in English Language Arts Education is accredited by the National Council of Teachers of English (NCTE).
 All other programs have been approved by the Alabama State Department of Education.